 Audience Award – 1st screening: Silver Skull, 2 all access passes

 Read the full details below and send any questions to firstname.lastname@example.org.

 REMINDER: CONTEST ONLY HAS ROOM FOR 12 ENTRIES AND IS FILLING UP SO ACT FAST!

 The Buried Alive Sinema Challenge was developed as a fun motivational film making competition for local artists.
-We understand how hard it is to complete a film in a single weekend…especially a horror film, an animation, or any kind of film that requires a little more special fx or technical love.
+We understand how hard it is to complete a film in a single weekend… especially a horror film, an animation, or any kind of film that requires a little more special fx or technical love.
 So we wanna give you THIRTEEN DAYS!
 Why 13?
-Because its spooky that’s why…and we wanna see what you really got!
+Because its spooky that’s why… and we wanna see what you really got!
 No excuses of running out of time.
 Give it your best, call up your friends, borrow some equipment, find a weird location, get some local band involved and make something we’ve never seen before and most of all, have fun doing it!
 But wait there is a catch… to ensure that your film was created for our festival we have random horror subgenres you draw from and an obscure subject to work with.
-No mater what the outcome of your film is, it will be screened as the opening film block of the 11th annual Buried Alive Film Fest!
+No matter what the outcome of your film is, it will be screened as the opening film block of the 2023 annual Buried Alive Film Fest!

 How does it work?

 Each team will draw TWO horror subgenres cards from a bin.
-(1 Can be returned or genres can be combined)
+(1 can be returned or genres can be combined)

 Then draw ONE subject card from a bin.
 (Cards Against Humanity subject cards)

 The subject card can be a person place or thing and can be used in a variety of ways but must be noticeable.
 Whether it be a character, a prop, a location, or a line of dialogue.
 Can not be used in credits.

 Remember your adherence to the genre and use of subject are included in the judging criteria.